UnseenWizzard/git_training/README.md

 We already know the commit for the changes we've made to resolve the conflict.
 It's the _merge commit_ that is always present when merging.

-Should you ever realize in the middle of resolving conflicts that you actually don't want to follow through with the `merge`, you can just `abort` it by running `git commit --abort`.
+Should you ever realize in the middle of resolving conflicts that you actually don't want to follow through with the `merge`, you can just `abort` it by running `git merge --abort`.

 ## Rebasing